dannsam/xenko-docs/manual/audio/spatialized-audio.md

 ###Import and Setup
 Import _Spatialized Audio_ just like any other sounds or music.
+See [Import and Setup Audio](import-setup.md) for more information on how to import and setup Audio.
 When prompted to choose _Asset Type_, select _Spatialized Sound_.

 > [Note!]
-Xenko always converts 3D spatialized sounds to Mono (Single channel) sounds.
+Xenko always converts 3D spatialized audio to Mono (Single channel) sounds.

 You can also change _non-Spatialized Audio_ to _Spatialized_ in **Property Grid**: